ac4649/WhenInRome/README.md

 ## Infrastructure

 The Front End is a NextJS application which utilizes NextJS API Routes to communicate with the backend api.
+The code for this is in the WhenInRomeFE directory.

-The Back End is a FastAPI application which will have routes for the various tasks performed:
+The Back End is a FastAPI application which will have routes for the various tasks performed.
+The code for this is in the WhenInRomeAPI directory.

 Routes and there descriptions are described below:
 ### /numeral-to-number